 Understanding Marathon Digital Holdings's Unusual Options Activity

-Shares of Marathon Digital Holdings (NASDAQ:MARA) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $24.03.
+Marathon Digital Holdings (NASDAQ:MARA) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $26.97 following the option alert.

 - Sentiment: BEARISH